adajaniacharmi/My_Project/README.md

 ### 3. Data Analysis & Findings

-The following SQL queries were developed to answer specific business questions:
+The following SQL queries are for getting business data:

-1. **Write a SQL query to retrieve all columns for sales made on '2022-11-05**:
+1. **To retrieve all columns for sales made on '2022-11-05**:
 ```sql
 SELECT *
 FROM retail_sales
 WHERE sale_date = '2022-11-05';
 ```

-2. **Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022**:
+2. **To retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022**:
 ```sql
 SELECT
   *